 The ten challenges listed here are very common.
 Luckily, they are not unassailable.
 If you are willing to put in the time and the effort, you can create an amazing remote working environment.

 There’s a sea of information out there that can help you to overcome these challenges.
 There are also a variety of technology solutions that will help you to make this important change a success for your organisation.
+After all, L&D can help you to fight against stress and other challenges.

 Learning technology like The Academy LMS or The Knowledge Arcade can help your team to build their knowledge remotely, track their progress, communicate with one another and create a remote learning culture.